Mineralpedia Details for Sphalerite

-Sphalerite from Mogilata deposit, Septemvri mine, Madan ore field, Smolyan prov., Bulgaria
+Sphalerite from Mogilata deposit, Septemvri mine, Madan dist., Rhodope Mts, Smolyan Oblast, Bulgaria

 Exceptional in form and size - Striated Sphalerite tetrahedrons to 2cm.
 I thought they were Tetrahedrite crystals at first glance, but a few of the crystals on the side are cleaved.

-Sphalerite from Septemvri mine, Madan ore field, Rhodope Mts, Smolyan Oblast, Bulgaria
+Sphalerite from Septemvri mine, Madan dist., Rhodope Mts, Smolyan Oblast, Bulgaria

 Gemmy green Sphalerite crystals in excellent group of loaded with 4-6mm crystals.

 Sphalerite from Idarado mine, Telluride, San Miguel Co., Colorado, United States